xaoctech/dava.engine/Docs/ProjectStructure.md

 # Project Structure

 ## Basic files/folders naming requirements
-- Files and folders are named using CamelCase.
-Some exceptions may apply (see below).
+- Files and folders are named using CamelCase, while some exceptions may apply (see below).
-- File or folder related to a particular platform must be named using the following convention: FileName<Platform>.
-For example: `DeviceInfoWin32.cpp`. `Platform` can be on of the following:
+- File or folder related to a particular platform must be named using the following convention: _Name\<Platform\>_.
+For example `DeviceInfoWin32.cpp`, where _Name_ is `DeviceInfo` and _Platform_ is `Win32`.
+Folders can also be named with a short form, when _Name_ is empty, e.g. `Android/`.

+    _Platform_ have to be one of the following:
     - Android
     - Mac
     - Ios
     - Win32
     - Win10
     - Linux

+- File or folder related to multiple platforms can be named using the following convention: _Name\<PlatformGroup\>_, e.g. `ThreadPosix.cpp`, where _Name_ is `Thread` and _PlatformGroup_ is `Posix`. _PlatformGroup_ can be one of the following:
   - Posix
   - Windows
   - Apple

 - We support several processor architectures.
-If the directory is related to a particular architecture, then this relation must be expressed in directory naming in the following form: `[Prefix]<architecture>`, where `Prefix` is any user-defined world (can be empty) and `architecture` is one of the following:
+If the directory is related to a particular architecture, then this relation must be expressed in directory naming in the following form: _Name\<Architecture\>_, where _Architecture_ is one of the following:
   - x86
   - x64
   - arm